How to get rid of moles – 4 humane ways and the harmful methods to always avoid

 (Image credit: Steven Taylor)

 Catching and releasing a mole yourself is one of the more difficult ways of removing the animal since they very rarely come to the surface.
-However, is the most effective and sure-fire way to ensure they have moved on.
+However, it is the most effective and sure-fire way to ensure they have moved on.

-Placing the trap depends on what kind of trap you are using but all traps should be placed within these active tunnels.
 Once caught, move the moles a significant distance away from your yard and release them – the best place to do this is in woody and shaded areas so they can thrive and are more unlikely to return.

 4. Install solar repellents

-Because moles are generally solitary creatures, the implied threat of another animal should be enough to encourage them to move on and continued use could prevent further moles from intruding into your space.
+Because moles are generally solitary creatures, the implied threat of another animal should be enough to encourage them to move on, and continued use could prevent further moles from intruding into your space.

-Methods to avoid when getting rid of moles
+2 methods to avoid when getting rid of moles

 These methods are used for getting rid of moles, but there are good reasons for avoiding them.